zzonyo/trust-docs-test/source/index.html.md

 | page_size          | false         | int      | Default 20，no more than 50   |

 ### Note
+When getting information on order cancellation via query order detail interface, users who type in parameters “created_at” and “order_type” can query last 90-day data, while users who don’t type in parameters “created_at” and “order_type” can only query last 24-hour data.

 The return order_id is 18 bits, it will make  mistake when nodejs and JavaScript analysed 18 bits.
 Because the Json.parse in nodejs and JavaScript is int by default. so the number over 18 bits need be parsed by jaso-bigint package.